Go back

 Interested in becoming a College Possible Success Coach?

 We are glad that you are interested in joining us as a Success Coach at Austin Peay!
 As a Success Coach, you would be serving as an AmeriCorps member through College Possible, a nationally recognized non-profit.
-As a near-peer mentor, Success Coaches support a diverse cohort of students in earning their degree.
+As a near-peer mentor, Success Coaches support various cohort of students in earning their degree.

 We are looking for applicants who have recently earned a 4-year degree.
 Ideal applicants will have demonstrated leadership skills, academic achievement, and a commitment to supporting students.